Easy Steps To Set up Time Synchronization on AlmaLinux 9

 Conclusion

 At this point, you have learned to view the system time, change time zones, and sync your time.
+Time synchronization in AlmaLinux 9 ensures accurate system time across servers, preventing issues with logs, authentication, and scheduled tasks.
+It uses Chrony (NTP) to sync time with reliable time servers for consistency and reliability.

-Also, you may be like these guides:
+Also, you may like these guides:

 Install OpenVPN on AlmaLinux 9